 Although many of God’s utterances have now been expressed, the great majority of people are still paused at the stage represented by the words of God in the beginning in their knowledge and understanding of God, from which they have not gone forward—this is truly a painful subject.
 This part of “Utterances of Christ in the Beginning” is merely a key for opening up the human heart; to pause here is to fall far short of fulfilling God’s intention.
 God’s aim in speaking this portion of His utterances is only to bring humanity from the Age of Grace into the Age of Kingdom; by no means does He wish for humanity to remain at a standstill at this portion of His utterances or even take this portion of His utterances as a guideline, otherwise God’s future utterances would be neither necessary nor meaningful.
 If there be any who is as yet unable to enter into what God demands that man attain in this portion of His utterances, then that person’s entry remains an unknown.
 This portion of God’s utterances constitutes the most basic requirement that God makes of man in the Age of Kingdom, and it is the only way by which mankind will enter on the right track.
 If you are a person who understands nothing, then you had best begin by reading the words in this part!

 a.
-The original text omits “the different categories of.”
+The original text does not contain the phrase “the different categories of.”